Fran-Merce/Fran-Merce/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/francisco-merce/)

-👨‍🦱 Desarrollador Web Enamorado de la programacion, con un año de experiencia como fullstack developer utilizando react, vue, y nestjs
+👨‍🦱 Web Developer In love with programming, with a year of experience as a fullstack developer using react, vue3, and nestjs

+📫 If you are interested in me contact me: Franmerce11@gmail.com 😎

-📫 Si estas Interesado En Mi Contactame: Franmerce11@gmail.com 😎<br> <br>💕 Amo Javascript y Typescript
+💕 I love Javascript y Typescript

 🚀 Porfolio <a href='https://www.fran-merce.live/' target='_blank'>Fran-merce.live </a>